Cockatoo Island Military Guard Room: History

-Cockatoo Island became a gaol in 1839, following advice by New South Wales Governor George Gipps to the British Secretary of State for the Colonies that convicts would be sent to the island after the closure of the Norfolk Island convict establishment.
+Cockatoo Island became a jail in 1839, following advice by New South Wales Governor George Gipps to the British Secretary of State for the Colonies that convicts would be sent to the island after the closure of the Norfolk Island convict establishment.
 The convict precinct (see also Cockatoo Island Prison Barracks Precinct, 1951, 1953 and 1859) was built over the next few years, the buildings beginning to be occupied from October 1841.
 Quarrying of grain silos (Biloela House and Underground Grain Silos) was one of the early convict tasks.
 In order to service Royal Navy ships, the Fitzroy Dock was built on the island and completed in 1857.
 Cockatoo became the major government dockyard in Australia.

 In 1869 prisoners were transferred from the island to Darlinghurst, and the prison buildings became an industrial school for girls and a reformatory in 1871.
 The dockyard area was now separated from this institutional area on the top of the island by a fence.
-Following the departure of the girls in 1888, prisoners were again sent to the island, and the gaol function continued until about 1909.
+Following the departure of the girls in 1888, prisoners were again sent to the island, and the jail function continued until about 1909.
 Meanwhile, the dockyard function expanded, and the Sutherland Dock was built in 1890.
 The NSW Public Works Department declared Cockatoo the state dockyard.